At the heart of the FCAEA’s mission is to support, represent and advocate for its members’ interests.

 A weekly newsletter also alerts members to events, deadlines and other calendar items.
 External organisations like NGOs, government agencies and private-sector players use the FCAEA to contact hundreds of journalists working for international media in East Africa.

 The FCAEA hosts a flak jacket owned by the Frontline Freelance Register and a helmet it purchased for its members (with thanks to Safeguard Armour who donated the jacket to FFR and discounted the FCAEA helmet).
 Members, especially but not exclusively freelancers who don’t have their own Personal Protective Equipment, are free to borrow this under some conditions of care.
+We’ve also arranged a discounted offer with Insurance for Journalists for FCAEA members.

 The FCAEA has taken on an informal diplomatic role supporting its members who unfairly find themselves in strife while working.
 The Association became actively involved in this kind of advocacy when Peter Greste, then Al Jazeera’s East Africa correspondent, was arrested and detained in Egypt while providing holiday cover.
 The FCAEA played a key role in launching the global #FreeAJstaff social media campaign to advocate for the release of Peter Greste and two of his colleagues, and also organised a number of peaceful protests in Nairobi.
 Peter Greste was released in February 2015, after being imprisoned in Cairo for 400 days.